LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 ## Specification
 ### Data structures used in the transaction pool
 The new transaction pool manages transactions in multiple queues.
 The queues are listed with their short description below:
-Received: This queue contains newly received transactions from other peers.
+`received`: This queue contains newly received transactions from other peers.
-Validated: This queue contains transactions which are validated by performing schema and signature validations.
+`validated`: This queue contains transactions which are validated by performing schema and signature validations.
-Verified: This queue contains transactions which are independently verified against the blockchain state.
+`verified`: This queue contains transactions which are independently verified against the blockchain state.
-Multisignature: This queue contains transactions which are independently verified against the blockchain state and are awaiting signatures to be processed.
+`multisignature`: This queue contains transactions which are independently verified against the blockchain state and are awaiting signatures to be processed.
-Ready: This queue contains transactions which are verified against the blockchain state and can be processed in the same block.
+`ready`: This queue contains transactions which are verified against the blockchain state and can be processed in the same block.

 For each queue there will additionally be a hashmap where the keys are the transaction IDs and the values are the corresponding transaction objects.
 This hashmap is useful for quick lookup of transactions in a queue.